zatamine/fizz-buzz/README.md

 Result `2022/03/14 06:52:06 GIN HTTP server running on port ':8080'`

-By default the program use the "localhost" host local machine and port "8080", take care that the port is not used.
+By default the program use "localhost" as host machine and port "8080", take care that the port is not used.

 Request example: